Metrojet Flight 9268: Ukraine

-In April 2018, Ukrainian foreign minister Pavlo Klimkin visited Cairo to discuss the bombing, and its effects.
-Since the travel ban had been lifted earlier the same year, Ukraine International Airlines launched direct flights between Kyiv and Cairo on 9 April, though there are claims that the airline only resumed flights.
+During a trade visit to Cairo in April 2018, Ukrainian foreign minister Pavlo Klimkin discussed the bombing and its effects.

 United Kingdom

 On 4 November British intelligence agencies became involved in the investigation.
 The UK government sent extra consular staff and half a dozen military planners to Egypt.
 Egyptian President al-Sisi met then British Prime Minister Cameron in London.
 At a joint press conference with Cameron, President Sisi said Egypt would co-operate on improved security measures at Sharm El Sheikh airport.
 Cameron and Russian President Putin also discussed the investigation into the crash.
 On 5 November, the government sent diplomatic staff including British embassy staff and FCO Rapid Deployment Teams to Sharm El Sheikh airport to help British nationals home.

-Less than a week after the crash, the UK banned flights into Sharm El-Sheikh airport; the restriction lasted until October of 2019.
+Less than a week after the crash, the UK banned flights into Sharm El-Sheikh airport; the restriction lasted until October 2019.
 As of 5 November 2017, the UK government was also advising against "all but essential" travel to the South Sinai "with the exception of the area within the Sharm el Sheikh perimeter barrier, which includes the airport and the areas of Sharm el Maya, Hadaba, Naama Bay, Sharks Bay and Nabq".
 Since flights from other countries were continuing, the UK government reminded its citizens of its ongoing recommendation against all but essential travel by air to or from Sharm el Sheikh.